moneyadviceservice/frontend-code-standards/README.md

 ## Browser Testing and Support

-The MAS aims to provide the best experience for the widest range of customers, whilst also ensuring the efficient and value driven development of features and use of resources.
-We aim to provide the best experience for the largest number of our core and key customers.
+The Money Advice Service aims to provide the best experience for the widest range of customers, whilst also ensuring efficient and value driven development of features and use of resources.
+We aim to provide the best experience for the largest number of our core customers.

-The MAS accepts that the nature of the web medium is such that not all web pages can be produced uniformly and consistently across all browsers.
-The MAS also accepts that certain variations in the customer digital experience are inevitable and are acceptable with limits.
+The Money Advice Service accepts that the nature of the web as a medium is such that not all web pages can be rendered uniformly and consistently across all browsers.
+The Money Advice Service also accepts that certain variations in the customer's digital experience are inevitable and are acceptable to a certain extent.

 The following browser support standards and guidelines seek to address the trade-off between experience, reach and resources.